TheMegamind/sync-holes/README.md

-<h2 align="center">Synchronize data and settings from a primary Pi-hole® to multiple secondary Pi-hole® instances via the Pi-hole® v6 REST API.</h2>
+<h2 align="center">Synchronize data and settings from a primary Pi-hole® to multiple secondary Pi-hole® instances via the Pi-hole v6 REST API.</h2>

 <div align="center">
   <img src="https://github.com/TheMegamind/sync-holes/blob/main/assets/synchronize.png" alt="readme header image" width="300">
 </div>

 <h6 align="center">**NOTE**: This project is independently-maintained.
 The maintainer is not affiliated with the Official Pi-hole® Project at https://github.com/pi-hole in any way.
-Pi-hole® and the Pi-hole® logo are registered trademarks of Pi-hole LLC. </h6>
+Pi-hole® and the Pi-hole logo are registered trademarks of Pi-hole LLC. </h6>

 ---